Bug Out Bag

 External Size: 22.8"(L) x 14.2"(W) x 9.1"(D).

-Cons: Not a fan of the laptop sleeve - we cut it in half and use it as a smaller storage pocket.
-Reciprocating handles sometimes make me nervous, I've seen them break on other suitcases.
+Cons: The price - this bag used to cost $250 and it's price has almost doubled.
+Not a fan of the laptop sleeve - we cut it in half and use it as a smaller storage pocket.

-Pros: One of our favorite packs got a really nice upgrade for 2020.
+Pros: One of our favorite packs got a really nice upgrade for 2025 and a new name.
 Relatively inexpensive, lots of storage space, well-built, low profile.
 Bottom zipper for quick access to sleeping bag.
+It's bigger and lighter than its predecessors and is an all around fantastic choice for budget sensitive or novice backpackers.

 The venerable 5.11 Rush 72 image.
 One of the best backpacks of all time.